Mycobee/pingpie/README.md

 # About

-PingPie is a dead simple FOSS uptime monitoring tool for Linux systems.
-It integrates with Twilio to text when a system goes down.
+PingPie is a dead simple FOSS uptime monitoring tool that can be used on Linux systems.
+It integrates with Twilio to text when a site goes down.
 It is designed for hobbyists, small teams, and freelancers to have a nearly free uptime.com alternative that can run on a simple device such as a Raspberry Pi.
 It runs volleys of checks every 30ish seconds.

 Currently, the notification mechanism uses Twilio, but PRs for other providers will be considered.